 One of the things I ask my clients about at our first appointment, and a topic we return to during most future appointments, is sleeping patterns.
 Are they having trouble falling asleep, or staying asleep?
 How many hours do they average per night?

-Sleep is crucial for both our physical and mental health.
+Sleep is crucial for our health, both physical and emotional.
 Most adults need between 6–10 hours of sleep per night, with eight the recommended amount to feel completely rested.

-A study by the University of Georgia found that, on average, most college students get 6–6.9 hours of sleep per night.
+A study conducted by the University of Georgia Health Center found that most college students get less than seven hours of sleep per night.
 In other words, not enough.

 Ryan is a freshman at Baylor University in Waco, Texas, and learning the hard way how difficult it is to regulate sleep far from home and without a parent forcing the issue.
 “In high school, you are on a way different schedule,” he said.
 “School starts at the same time every day, and most nights, you’re home at nine or ten.
 In college, you might have a class start at noon so you stay up way late and sleep late, then you take a nap.
 It really messes up your sleep schedule.
 There is no sleep schedule.”